Outdoor Kitchen Installation Cost: A Full Breakdown

 An outdoor sink is one of those features you won’t know how you lived without.
 It makes food prep and cleanup incredibly simple, turning your patio into a self-sufficient kitchen.
 The cost to add a sink and faucet is relatively modest, usually falling between $215 and $1,500 for the unit and installation.
 This small addition provides a huge amount of functionality, giving you a place to wash vegetables, rinse dishes, and wash your hands without ever leaving the party.
 It’s a practical touch that makes your outdoor cooking experience so much smoother.

-Specialty Items like Pizza Ovens
+Specialty Appliances: Pizza Ovens and More

 If you really want to make your outdoor kitchen a neighborhood destination, consider adding a specialty appliance.
 A wood-fired pizza oven is a popular choice that brings a unique culinary experience to your backyard, with costs ranging from $3,000 to $15,000.
 Other options include smokers for the barbecue enthusiast, warming drawers to keep food ready for guests, or even a kegerator for fresh beer on tap.
 These items aren’t essential, but they can add a personal touch that reflects your passion for cooking and entertaining.